The Fabulous Moolah: Early career (1949–1955)

 Ellison began her wrestling career with Mildred Burke's husband Billy Wolfe, the dominant women's promoter of the time.
-She competed with many other female wrestlers, stepping into the ring with the likes of Mae Young, Cecilia Blevins and Mildred Burke.
+She competed with many established female wrestlers, like Mae Young, Cecilia Blevins and Mildred Burke.
 Wolfe was notorious for advising his wrestlers to enter into sexual relationships with either himself or competing promoters to ensure additional bookings, a practice with which Ellison refused to go along.
 She, however, soon began a romance with wrestler Johnny Long.
 Long later introduced Ellison to Jack Pfefer who gave her the moniker "Slave Girl Moolah".
 By the early 1950s, Moolah was a valet for "Nature Boy" Buddy Rogers, accompanying him to the ring while providing eye candy for the male audiences and assisting Rogers against his opponents.
 Ellison broke up the partnership because Rogers kept pushing her to begin a sexual relationship.
 She then served as the valet for the Elephant Boy (Tony Olivas).
 Olivas was Mexican, but had very dark skin, which caused controversy when Ellison, a white woman, would kiss him on the cheek during their ring entrance routine.
 At one show in Oklahoma City, a man, who thought that Olivas was a black man, attempted to stab Ellison with a knife for kissing him.
 Moolah later left Pfeffer's promotion and began wrestling under Boston promoters Tony Santos and Paul Bowser.
 In 1955, she began working for Vince McMahon, Sr.'s Capitol Wrestling Corporation.